imccorve/personal-website/src/routes/the-human-tamagotchi/+page.md

 ### **Step 4: Connecting Buttons to Actions**

-To make the Tamagotchi interactive, we will use arcade buttons.
+To make the tamagotchi interactive, we will use arcade buttons.
 These buttons will trigger different actions such as feed, kiss, praise, etc. We connect the buttons to the Adafruit MatrixPortal M4 and assign each button an action (a specific animation).

 You can follow this Adafruit guide on **[wiring arcade buttons](https://learn.adafruit.com/adafruit-led-arcade-button-qt/arduino)** for help.